RyanTDL/tp/docs/UserGuide.md

 Expected outcome:
 ```
-You can do Marina Bay Sands Helicopter Tour and have a nice meal at 49 Seats
+You can do Sentosa Cable Car Standard Ride and have a nice meal at Northeast Nibbles
-Satisfied with the date idea?
+-> Are you satisfied with the date idea?
 [Yes/No]
+-> Else, feel free to stop idea generation using the command 'cancel'
 ```
 ---
 - If user input `no`: Regenerates another date idea for users to consider.

 Expected outcome:
 ```
-Regenerating a new date idea..
+Regenerating a new date idea...
-You can do Punggol Settlement Seafood Dining and have a nice meal at Pura Barsa
+You can do Lee Kong Chian Natural History Museum Visit and have a nice meal at Seoul Street
-Satisfied with the date idea?
+-> Are you satisfied with the date idea?
 [Yes/No]
+-> Else, feel free to stop idea generation using the command 'cancel'
 ```
 ---
 - If user input `yes`: Choice will be confirmed and saved in view history for ease of reference.